gisat/georice/README.rst

 *Setting of georice processor*

-| In the base, two folders 'scn_output'  and 'rice_output'  have to be specified in georice config berofer usage of processor.
-The folder 'scn_output' is used as a temporal storage of Sentinel 1 scenes.
-Resulting rice maps are saved into folder 'rice_output'.
+| Working folder 'output' have to be specified in georice config file before usage of processor.
 | ``$ georice config set scn_output <folder path>``
-| ``$ georice config set rice_output <folder path>``
+| Into 'output' folder are downloaded Sentinel 1 scenes used for generation of rice maps and rice map itself.
+Rice maps
+| and scenes are saved into the folder corresponding to 'tile name' specifying particular AOI.
+Scenes are saved into own
+| subfolder 'scenes'.

 *Getting of Sentinel 1 scenes*